It compares to a net loss of $315.2 million for 2016.

 Lam will launch for the first time in the Chinese market via the app operated by JD.com.

-The winners and losers of second-quarter earnings, according to WWD.
+The winners and losers of third-quarter earnings, according to WWD.

 Management said apparel would be challenged over the next two to three quarters due to brands coerced into leaving the platform.

 Alibaba reported $25.4 billion in GMV for the 24 hours of Singles’ Day, while JD.com reported $19.1 billion for Nov.
 1 to 11.

 Stephanie Phair talked scaling in China, Style.com and tech solutions.